Azure/azure-iot-device-ecosystem/iotcertification/iot_certification_linux_csharp_docker/iot_certification_linux_csharp_docker.md

 ### 3.3.2 Receive messages from IoT Hub

 1. To verify that you can send messages from the IoT Hub to your device, go to the **Messages to Device** tab in DeviceExplorer.
+Note that you will need to run the sample ap again on your device using the same command as in the previous step, such as: docker run --rm <your_docker_account>/<your_docker_repo>:<your_img_tag>

 2. Select the device you created using Device ID drop down.